 If you've had cataract surgery, you probably remember the excitement you felt as you steadily recovered your vision.
 Your world suddenly became more vivid and colorful.
 You probably started enjoying things that your poor vision had denied you.
 However, lately you have noticed a steady decrease in your vision.
 You may have a secondary cataract.
 Cloudy vision as a result of a secondary cataract can easily be corrected with a 5-7 minute procedure with a YAG laser.

 To understand why your vision can become cloudy after surgery, you must first understand cataract surgery.
 A cataract is a clouding of the lens of the eye.
 Cataract surgery can best be explained when the lens of the eye is compared to a baked potato.
 During surgery, a small hole is made on the top of the potato, and the inside of the baked potato is removed, leaving the “hollow skin”.
-The implant is placed in between, and the skin acts as support for the implant.
+The implant is placed in between, and the skin acts as a support for the implant.
 If this skin or membrane were not left intact, the implant would fall back into the back of the eye.

 Sometimes the "skin or membrane" can wrinkle and become cloudy.
 This is called a secondary cataract.
 Many people who experience this describe it by saying, "My cataract grew back."
-What has really happened is that your vision has become blurry again because once clear membrane has lost it's transparency.
+What has really happened is that your vision has become blurry again because the clear membrane has lost its transparency.
 Making an opening or window in the center of this cloudy membrane with a YAG laser allows you to see clearly again.
 This procedure takes about 5-7 minutes, is done in the cataract surgeon's office, and is never needed again.
 Second cataract formation (film or cloudiness of the capsule) occurs from 1 month to years after initial cataract surgery.

 Above: graphic of a Yag laser procedure.